Were going to be a DBus object use base qw(Net::DBus::BaseObject); # Export a Greeting signal taking a stringl string parameter dbus_signal("Greeting", ["string"]); # Export Hello as a method accepting a single string # parameter, and returning a single string value dbus_method("Hello", ["string"],

 Retrieves the path under which this object is exported

-parameter is defined, the signal will be
+the $interface parameter is defined, the signal will be

 scoped within that interface.
-If the $client
+If the $client parameter is

 defined, the signal will be unicast to that client on the bus.
 The

-signal and the data types of the arguments @args
+signal and the data types of the arguments @args must have

 been registered with Net::DBus::Exporter by calling the

-dbus_signal
+dbus_signal method.

-Emits a signal from the object, with a name of $name
+Emits a signal from the object, with a name of $name.

-The signal and the data types of the arguments @args
+The signal and the data types of the arguments @args must

 have been registered with Net::DBus::Exporter by calling the

-method.
+dbus_signal method.
 The signal will be sent only to the

-client named by the $client
+client named by the $client parameter.

-Emits a signal from the object, with a name of $name
+Emits a signal from the object, with a name of $name.

-The signal and the data types of the arguments @args
+The signal and the data types of the arguments @args must

 have been registered with Net::DBus::Exporter by calling the

-method.
+dbus_signal method.
 The signal will be broadcast to all

 clients on the bus.